mohanmca/cassandra_playground/Cassandra_Cqls_Anki.md

    356242581507269238 | cassandra
 ```

+## (Section: Cqls) - What is Conditional Insert?

+1.
+    ```bash
+    A conditional INSERT can be used to prevent an upsert when it matters, such as when two users try to register using the same email.
+Only the first INSERT should succeed:

+    INSERT INTO users (email, name, age, date_joined) VALUES ('art@datastax.com', 'Art', 33, '2020-05-04') IF NOT EXISTS;
+    INSERT INTO users (email, name, age, date_joined) VALUES ('art@datastax.com', 'Arthur', 44, '2020-05-04') IF NOT EXISTS;

+    SELECT * FROM users WHERE email = 'art@datastax.com';

+    UPDATE users SET name = 'Arthur' WHERE email = 'art@datastax.com' IF name = 'Art';
+    ```

 ## (Section: Cqls) - IS CQL Case-sensitive

 * By default, names are case-insensitive, but case sensitivity can be forced by using double quotation marks around a name.